variety/variety/README.markdown

 ### Analyze Only Recent Documents ###

-Perhaps you have a really large collection, and you can't wait a whole day for the Variety's results.
+Perhaps you have a really large collection, and you can't wait a whole day for Variety's results.

 Perhaps you want to ignore a collection's oldest documents, and only see what the collection's documents' structures have been looking like, as of late.